 These may cost more, but the unexpected happens and it’s a pain when it does.
 When you have an attending salary, there’s no need to make these circumstances more painful than they need to be.

 Another quick example: Between my husband’s protein shakes, my smoothies, and all the cooking I do, our blender gets used at least twice per day.
-We wore out several low-cost blenders before finally deciding to live like an attending get a $500 Vitamix.
+We wore out several low-cost blenders before finally deciding to live like an attending and spend several hundred dollars on a Vitamix.
 Why did we wait?!
 The Vitamix is powerful, well-designed, and will definitely last a whole lot longer than our previous blenders.
 To us, it is worth the money.
 We probably could have saved several hundred dollars by just getting the Vitamix three or four blenders ago.